-If you travel to different locations to provide instruction or transport students in company vehicles, such as vans to take students to dance competitions, it’s imperative you have commercial auto insurance.
-Your policy covers lawsuits if you cause an accident to occur, and you can add coverage for damage that occurs to your vehicle while driving for work.
+If you travel to different locations to provide instruction or transport students in company vehicles, such as vans to take students to dance competitions, it’s important to have commercial auto insurance.
+Your policy covers lawsuits if you cause an accident, and you can add coverage for damage that occurs to your vehicle while driving for work.

 Instructors who drive to off-site locations to teach need commercial auto insurance in case of an accident.
-If your car is wrapped or has any advertisement for your dance studio, it is wise to talk to your insurance agent regarding any potential lawsuits that might happen for all auto accidents, even non-work related ones.
+If your car has any advertisements on it for your dance studio, it is wise to talk to your insurance agent regarding any potential lawsuits that might result from an auto accident, even a nonwork-related one.
 People may sue your business just because they see the business name and assume it has more money than an individual.

 Accident Insurance & Medical Payments

 Accident insurance and medical payments are often excluded from dance studio insurance unless elected as an additional rider.
 This coverage pays for the medical expenses of someone injured while performing a physical activity in a nonnegligent incident.